Compaction is the process of pressing soil particles together to reduce the space between them.

 For best performance, stay up to date on maintenance.

 9. What should you do when soil is too compact?

 While soil compaction is an important element of any construction project, you can always have too much of a good thing.

 For example, one reason you wouldn’t want your soil to be too compact is that your plants wouldn’t be able to grow well.

 This is something that gardeners must be keenly aware of and take steps toward improving if they want their garden to flourish.

-The best way to improve soil compaction is to avoid tilling your soil when it’s too wet or dry.
+The best way to handle over-compaction is to avoid tilling your soil when it’s too wet or dry.

 Additionally, don’t till your soil more than once a year.

 If you can help it, avoid tilling your soil at all and keep foot and vehicle traffic to a minimum.

 Loosening compacted soil can be done in numerous ways.